The Most Prescribed Self-Injectable Epinephrine

-The Most Prescribed Self-Injectable EpinephrineEpiPen® and EpiPen Jr Auto-Injectors (0.3 and 0.15 mg epinephrine) are used for the injection of epinephrine, the first-line treatment for life-threatening allergic reactions (anaphylaxis) according to the NIH-NIAID Food Allergy guidelines.
-EpiPen Auto-Injector is used to treat signs and symptoms of a life-threatening allergic reaction (anaphylaxis), some of which include hives, redness of the skin, tightness in the throat, breathing problems and/or a decrease in blood pressure.
-A life-threatening allergic reaction (anaphylaxis) can be caused by triggers such as food, stinging and biting insects, medicines, latex, or even exercise.
+EpiPen® (epinephrine) 0.3 mg and EpiPen Jr (epinephrine) 0.15 mg Auto-Injectors contain epinephrine.
+According to the NIH-NIAID food allergy guidelines, epinephrine is the first-line treatment for life-threatening allergic reactions (anaphylaxis).
+EpiPen Auto-Injector is used to treat signs and symptoms of anaphylaxis, some of which include hives, redness of the skin, tightness in the throat, breathing problems and/or a decrease in blood pressure.
+Anaphylaxis can be caused by triggers such as food, stinging and biting insects, medicines, latex, or even exercise.

-You never know when a life-threatening allergic reaction (anaphylaxis) will occur, so it’s important for you and your loved ones to avoid allergens whenever possible.
-Make sure you speak with your health care professional about how to identify the signs and symptoms of a life-threatening allergic reaction (anaphylaxis).
-If you, your child or someone you're caring for shows signs or symptoms of a life-threatening allergic reaction (anaphylaxis), inject the health care professional-prescribed EpiPen or EpiPen Jr. immediately, then promptly call 911 and seek immediate medical attention.
-EpiPen or EpiPen Jr should only be administered to the patient for whom it was prescribed.
+You never know when anaphylaxis will occur, so it’s important that you and your loved ones be careful to avoid allergens.
+Make sure you speak with your health care professional about how to identify the signs and symptoms of anaphylaxis.
+If you, your child or someone you're caring for shows signs or symptoms of anaphylaxis, inject the health care professional-prescribed EpiPen or EpiPen Jr immediately and seek emergency medical attention.